VSA – How to Apply it Like a Professional Trader

-In today’s article I will show you the simplified and practical way to use Volume Spread Analysis.
+In today’s article I will show you the simplified and practical way to use VSA.

-Theoretically, you will find that mastering volume spread analysis will take a long time as it gets complex.
+Theoretically, you will find that mastering VSA will take a long time as it gets complex.
 However, always remember that theory is not what makes you money in the market.

 It is only the beginning, the real secret sauce is perfecting your execution methods and risk management.

 VSA is a comparison of the distance between a period high and low to the total volume traded.